jonnonz1/nz-statute-book/acts/public/2010/insurance-prudential-supervision-act-2010.md

   (h) in the case of a life insurer, whether, in the actuary's opinion and from an actuarial perspective, the life insurer is maintaining the solvency margins that apply in respect of its statutory funds under a condition imposed under section 21(2)(c) (as at the balance date of the insurer).

 ### 79 Provisions relating to auditor's report
-A licensed insurer must ensure that the auditor's report that is prepared under section 16 of the Financial Reporting Act 1993 is accompanied by the appointed actuary's report prepared under section 78 when—
+A licensed insurer must ensure that the auditor's report that is prepared in respect of the insurer's financial statements or group financial statements is accompanied by the appointed actuary's report prepared under section 78 when—
-  (a) the auditor's report is delivered for registration under section 18 of that Act; and (b) the auditor's report is included in the insurer's annual report (in the case of an insurer that includes the auditor's report in its annual report).
+  (a) the auditor's report is delivered for registration or lodgement under any enactment; and (b) the auditor's report is included in the insurer's annual report (in the case of an insurer that includes the auditor's report in its annual report).

 ### 80 Access to information